Evidence Based Practices

 But parents should be aware that not all mental or behavioral healthcare treatments are equally effective.
 Some therapies work better than others.

 Professionals that provide mental health care for child may have different approaches to helping young people.
 Some of these approaches are based on strong scientific evidence that indicates the best way to relieve symptoms in their patients.
-Others rely on methods that are not based on strong evidence or for which no credible evidence exists.
+Others rely on methods for which no credible evidence exists.
 Providing treatment that is based on scientific evidence of effectiveness is referred to as “evidenced-based practice” or EBP.

 Pace offers EBP for mental health problems that our patients exhibit at school, with peers, or at home.
 In addition, mental health therapists at Pace match interventions to a child’s particular problems rather than to a broad diagnostic category.